MEET OUR BOARD OF TRUSTEES

 PR & Marketing Communications Professional, Jackson Spalding

-Tonya Webster is the Vice President of Customer Experience & Operations Strategy for Comcast South.
-In her role, Tonya is responsible for the end-to-end customer and employee experience for 6000 employees who support Comcast South’s 3 million customers across 8 states.
+Tonya Webster is the Vice President of Consumer Experience of Blue Cross Blue Shield of Massachusetts where she leads enterprise level business transformation initiatives and programs to drive substantive changes in healthcare for consumers, employers, and plan providers.
+Previously, Tonya was the Vice President of Customer Experience & Operations Strategy for Comcast South.
+In her role, Tonya was responsible for the end-to-end customer and employee experience for 6,000 employees who support Comcast South’s 3 million customers across 8 states.

 Tonya has over 20 years of operations experience and has led customer experience transformation efforts for Fortune 500 companies such as USAA, General Electric, ExxonMobil and Wal-Mart in both the B2B and B2C space.
 Prior to her role with Comcast, Tonya was the Senior Vice President of Customer Experience for Citi where she led the global implementation of the Net Promoter System, spearheaded technology improvements, and led other corporate initiatives to drive improved processes for Citi’s 27 million global customers.
 Tonya also worked for Cogeco, a Canadian telecommunications and media company, where she was the Head of Global Customer Care leading the industries best engineers and developers in creating next generation technology solutions for use by customers around the world.